-Partial hospitalization: PHP offers onsite housing and access to care 24 hours a day.
+Partial hospitalization: PHP allows patients to receive a continuation of treatment on-site during the day while returning home at night.
 This includes evaluation and treatment planning, medication management, daily group therapy, a community meeting group, and personalized therapies such as family and recreational therapy.

 Intensive outpatient: IOP offers access to therapies while you live in sober housing or in a supportive home situation.
 Outpatient rehab programs are progressive steps down in care that provide patients with more independence.